DMAN194/nerva2py-openshift/README.md

     rhc cartridge add postgresql-9.2 -a nervatura

+For each application you can configure only one postgresql database!
+(OpenShift restriction)

 MySql support:

     rhc cartridge add mysql-5.1 -a nervatura

+For each application you can configure only one mysql database!
+(OpenShift restriction)

 Additional description can be found here: http://nervatura.com/nervapage/default/community_setup_openshift